By Ian Sherr

 Microsoft CEO Satya Nadella knows this.
 Microsoft declined to make him available for an interview, but I’m guessing that’s why he and his team pitched themselves as the company whose stuff you use no matter what device you have.
 They see Microsoft as one of the key AI and web companies of the future.
 A company that will touch your life, whether you know it or not.

-“The world is becoming a computer,” Nadella said drones; from personalized retail to personalized banking — are all being transformed.”.
+“The world is becoming a computer,” Nadella said during his opening speech.
 “Computing is getting embedded in every person, place and thing.
-Every walk of life — in our homes, in our cars, in our work, in our stadiums, in our entertainment centers; in every industry from precision agriculture to precision medicine; from autonomous cars to autonomous
+Every walk of life — in our homes, in our cars, in our work, in our stadiums, in our entertainment centers; in every industry from precision agriculture to precision medicine; from autonomous cars to autonomous drones; from personalized retail to personalized banking — are all being transformed.”

 And in this new age, the tech in your pocket and on your desk just doesn’t matter as much anymore.
 Everything else is the new hotness.